 ![]() |

 The Cuban Crisis.
 President Kennedy awarding VFP-62 the Presidential Unit Citation to our CDR Ecker, January 23rd, 1963.
 This Citation was for: Extraordinary achievement in the planning and executing of aerial reconnaissance during the period 15 October to 26 November 1962 on missions in support of operations of the utmost importance to the security of the United States.
 The successful completion of these flights in the face of adverse circumstances was in keeping with the highest traditions of the United States Naval Service.
 On October 22 VFP-62 made the first low-level over flights of Cuban territory.
 One of our birds made 17 low level flights, we marked the planes with a picture of Castro holding a dead chicken and additional dead chickens below him.
 Our planes landed at Jacksonville Naval Air Station, closer to the photo lab.
 Our Photo Intelligence office was moved to the Jax main office.
 The first image of proof they were constructing SAM2 sites came back on a flight by LT Wilhelmy, on October 16.
 I had the film from the forward camera using 70 mm negative film.
 The image showed a circle with four or five "S" shaped curves from its center to the outer circle.
 These paths were for the wires connecting the missile to the controllers.
-This is the photo that was rushed to President Kennedy.
-This is the photo that is not seen anywhere, it seems to have been misplaced after it was sent to President Kennedy.
+The photo was rushed to President Kennedy and on his desk in 2.5 hours.
+That photo that is not seen anywhere today, it seems to have been misplaced after it was sent to President Kennedy.
+Maybe it was lost when Time Magazine did a photo write up on Cuba the following week.

 ![]() |